Resilience Measurement Practical Guidance Series: An Overview

 The Resilience Measurement Practical Guidance Note Series synthesizes existing technical documents into pragmatic guidance to assist practitioners in integrating core aspects of resilience measurement into their program assessments, design, monitoring, evaluation, and learning.

-There are five guidance notes along with a summary brief in this series:
+There are six guidance notes along with a summary brief in this series:

 - Risk and Resilience Assessments